stackup-wallet/erc-4337-examples/README.md

 yarn run init
 ```

-### `bundlerUrl`

-**Default value is set to `http://localhost:4337`.**

-All UserOperations are required to be sent to a bundler.
-This field specifies the URL for the bundler you want to use.

-You can run a self-hosted instance with [stackup-bundler](https://github.com/stackup-wallet/stackup-bundler). **Fully managed instances are also available.
-If you would like one setup, come [talk to us](https://discord.gg/FpXmvKrNed)!**

 ### `rpcUrl`

-**Default value is set to `http://localhost:8545`.**
+**Default value is set to `https://api.stackup.sh/v1/node/API_KEY`.**

-This is a standard RPC URL for an ethereum node.
-By default it uses the public RPC for Polygon mumbai testnet.
-You can change this to any network you like.
+This is a standard RPC URL for an ethereum node that also supports all [ERC-4337 bundler methods](https://github.com/eth-infinitism/account-abstraction/blob/develop/eip/EIPS/eip-4337.md#rpc-methods-eth-namespace).
+By default it uses the stackup endpoint.
+You will need to fill in your API key from the [Stackup dashboard](https://app.stackup.sh/sign-in).
+Alternatively you can also use any RPC url that is also enabled as a bundler.

 ### `signingKey`